 There is a treat in store for patrons of the “Kineopticon,” in Old Cardiff.
 Those of our readers who attended the recent military tournament may have noticed an arrangement similar to a diminutive barrel-organ at work in front of the grand stand.
 This was Mr. Birt Acres’ kinetic camera, and, instead of grinding out popular tunes, was taking the infinitely more popular animated photographs.
 At each revolution of the handle twenty photographs were taken, and in all some 1,000 ft. of pictures were obtained.
 The result is a magnificent series of films, which are equal to those taken by Mr. Aces on the occasion of the Royal visit to the Exhibition.
 The latter were shown at Marlborough House, and created such a sensation that Mr. Aces was given facilities for taking photographs of the wedding procession on the lawn at Marlborough House and Buckingham Palace.
 (Evening Express, September 3rd 1896, p.2)

 A confusion needs to be clarified here.
-The memorial plate outside of our Lecture Theatre at the Bute Building acknowledges Birt Acres for giving the first public film screening at the Fine Art, Industrial and Maritime Exhibition in Cathay Park, 1896.
-Because the actual event venue on the plate was not specified, people sometime may assume the current theatre was the venue which hosted that particular event.
-However, the Bute Building was built in 1913 and opened in 1916 as the Cardiff Technical College, it could not have hosted this event which took place in May 1896.
-Whether the theatre was named “Birt Acres” from the opening of the Bute Building that awaits further investigation.
-However, it is quite possible that the theatre was only named much later than Acres’ regular film exhibitions in Cardiff.
-The Cardiff University’s own Institutional Archives would hold some records regarding the naming of the theatre.
+The memorial plate outside of our Lecture Theatre at Bute Building acknowledges Birt Acres for giving the first public film screening at the Fine Art, Industrial and Maritime Exhibition in Cathay Park, 1896.
+Because the actual event venue on the plate was not specified, people sometimes may assume the current theatre was the venue which hosted that particular event.
+However, Bute Building was built in 1913 and opened in 1916 as Cardiff Technical College, it could not have hosted this event which took place in May 1896.
+Whether the theatre was named “Birt Acres” from the opening of Bute Building that requires further investigation.
+However, it is quite possible that the Lecture Theatre was only named much later than Acres’ regular film exhibitions in Cardiff.
+Cardiff University’s own Institutional Archives would hold some records regarding the naming of the theatre.
 Unfortunately, I have been trying to contact them since 2016 for the purpose of writing this article with very little luck to get a response.
 Perhaps others who are equally interested in this topic can continue the historical investigation with additional efforts.

-For those who are curious about Acres, The National Fairground and Circus Archive at the University of Sheffield currently holds the Birt Acres Collection, which ‘contains a small amount of archival items and artefacts which belong to Birt Acres and his son Sidney Birt Acres’ (University of Sheffield).
+For those who are curious about Acres, The National Fairground and Circus Archive at University of Sheffield currently holds a Birt Acres Collection, which ‘contains a small amount of archival items and artefacts which belong to Birt Acres and his son Sidney Birt Acres’ (University of Sheffield).

-Apart from the usual lectures and public talks across disciplines, Birt Acres Lecture Theatre continues to be film enthusiasts’ choice as the ideal secret cinema.
-It is home to several film festivals and film clubs within our university.
+Apart from our usual lectures and public talks across disciplines, Birt Acres Lecture Theatre continues to be film enthusiasts’ choice as the secret cinema at Cardiff University.
+It is home to several film festivals and film clubs.

 Cinema history rolls on, and you shall be missed.